flownative/action-docker-publish-semver/README.md

 target registry.

-In short, if you have an image `docker.pkg.github.com/acme/docker-magic-wand/magic-wand:1.2.3-4`, it will be tagged an released as:
+In short, if you have an image `docker.pkg.github.com/acme/docker-magic-wand/magic-wand:1.2.3-4`, it will be tagged and released as:

 - `acme/magic-wand:1.2.3-4`
 - `acme/magic-wand:1.2.3`